xddinsd/arch-config/README.md

 6) **Clone repo to home folder.
 This happens:**
 - Hotkeys are honed for maximum performance to control your computer almost without a mouse(sxhkdrc)
 - Default editor swapped to Code-OSS(OpenApps)
-- Add script to swap keyboard layout to ru_RU(change_launguage.sh, it's linked to sxhkdrc via Shift+Alt hotkey)
+- Add script to swap keyboard layout to ru_RU(change_launguage.sh, it's linked to sxhkdrc via Shift+Alt hotkey and to bspwmrc for autostart)

 7) **Configure manually apps:**
 - Firefox